-14 (e) A person appointed to a property tax assessment board of 15 appeals may serve on the property tax assessment board of appeals of another county at the same time.
-The members of the board shall elect 16 17 a president.
+- (e) A person appointed to a property tax assessment board of appeals may serve on the property tax assessment board of appeals of another county at the same time.
+The members of the board shall elect a president.
 The employees of the county assessor shall provide administrative support to the property tax assessment board of appeals.
-18 19 The county assessor is a nonvoting member of the property tax 20 assessment board of appeals.
-The county assessor shall serve as 21 secretary of the board.
-The secretary shall keep full and accurate 22 minutes of the proceedings of the board.
-A majority of the board that 23 includes at least one (1) certified level two or level three 24 assessor-appraiser constitutes a quorum for the transaction of business.
-25 Any question properly before the board may be decided by the agreement of a majority of the whole board.
-26

-(f) The county assessor, county fiscal body, and board of county commissioners may agree to waive the requirement in subsection (c) or (d) that not more than three (3) of the five (5) or two (2) of the three 30 (3) members of the county property tax assessment board of appeals may be of the same political party if it is necessary to waive the requirement due to the absence of certified level two or level three Indiana assessor-appraisers:

-(1) who are willing to serve on the board; and
+The county assessor is a nonvoting member of the property tax assessment board of appeals.
+The county assessor shall serve as secretary of the board.
+The secretary shall keep full and accurate minutes of the proceedings of the board.
+A majority of the board that includes at least one (1) certified level two or level three assessor-appraiser constitutes a quorum for the transaction of business.
+Any question properly before the board may be decided by the agreement of a majority of the whole board. - (f) The county assessor, county fiscal body, and board of county commissioners may agree to waive the requirement in subsection (c) or (d) that not more than three (3) of the five (5) or two (2) of the three (3) members of the county property tax assessment board of appeals may be of the same political party if it is necessary to waive the requirement due to the absence of certified level two or level three Indiana assessor-appraisers: - (1) who are willing to serve on the board; and - (2) whose political party membership status would satisfy the requirement in subsection (c) or (d). - (g) If the board of county commissioners is not able to identify at least two (2) prospective freehold members of the county property tax assessment board of appeals who are: - (1) residents of the county; - 41 (2) certified level two or level three Indiana assessor-appraisers; 42 and